-Henderson is scheduled to be executed on June 13.
-It was postponed from last month after her lawyers won a delay.
+Henderson was supposed to be executed last month, but it was postponed after her lawyers won a delay.

 "We're getting experts, a new kind of expert for head injuries," said Prejean, based in New Orleans.
 "They look into the physics of it."